 - 22,000 square feet of high specification managed units in a modern and secure environment, designed to foster open innovation and benefitting from excellent natural light and inspiring views across Glasgow.

 - Units can be easily and rapidly configured to accommodate office or laboratory operations (up to category 2).

 - Single or multiple hot-desking spaces are available, designed to provide a creative working environment, whilst providing a base for initiating collaborations.

-- Home to the £20m Stratified Medicine Scotland Innovation Centre and Imaging Centre of Excellence (ICE), containing an ultra-high resolution 7 Tesla MRI scanner – the first of its kind to be fully integrated within a clinical site in the UK.
+- Home to the £20m Precision Medicine Scotland Innovation Centre and Imaging Centre of Excellence (ICE), containing an ultra-high resolution 7 Tesla MRI scanner – the first of its kind to be fully integrated within a clinical site in the UK.